Code-Institute-Submissions/edwarddoyle-CI-MS4/README.md

 2. Download: This option provides a .zip file that can be downloaded, extracted and deployed to a local webserver or edited in your IDE.

+#### Fork Project

+Forking the repository means you will have a copy of the repository and any changes you make will not affect the original repository.

+1. Navigate to the GitHub Repository you want to fork
+2. Click the fork button located on the top right of the page
+3. You should now have a copy of the original repository in your GitHub account

 [Back to Top](<#table-of-contents>)

 ## Credits